gvwilson/thirdbit/_posts/2014/2014-05-20-a-lot-of-bootcamps-in-the-works.md

 ---
 <p>
   Last week,
-  we ran our first bootcamp in Brazil&mdash;many thanks to Raniere Silva for <a href="http://blog.rgaiacs.com/2014/05/14/furg.html">this writeup</a>
+  we ran our first bootcamp in Brazil–many thanks to Raniere Silva for <a href="http://blog.rgaiacs.com/2014/05/14/furg.html">this writeup</a>
   about what worked and what didn't.
-  We'll visit several other new countries over the next three months, as well as running a bunch of other events&mdash;we'll post again as registration opens up for these:
+  We'll visit several other new countries over the next three months, as well as running a bunch of other events–we'll post again as registration opens up for these:
 </p>
 <table class="table table-striped bootcamps">